Māori culture: Film and broadcasting

 Well-known Māori actors include Temuera Morrison, Cliff Curtis, Lawrence Makoare, Manu Bennett, and Keisha Castle-Hughes.
-They appear in films such as Whale Rider, Star Wars: Episode III – Revenge of the Sith, The Matrix, River Queen, The Lord of the Rings, Rapa Nui, and others, and famous television series like Xena: Warrior Princess, Hercules: The Legendary Journeys, The Lost World and Spartacus: Blood and Sand.
-In most cases their roles in Hollywood productions have them portraying ethnic groups other than Māori.
+They appear in films such as Whale Rider, Star Wars: Episode III – Revenge of the Sith, The Matrix, River Queen, The Lord of the Rings, Rapa-Nui, and others, and famous television series like Xena: Warrior Princess, Hercules: The Legendary Journeys, The Lost World and Spartacus: Blood and Sand.
+In most cases, their roles in Hollywood productions have them portraying ethnic groups other than Māori.

-In the 2010s Māori actor-director Taika Waititi rose to global fame with the Marvel Cinematic Universe film Thor: Ragnarok (in which he played an alien named Korg), which many critics noted carried a sophisticated commentary on colonization under the comedy.
+In the 2010s, Māori actor-director Taika Waititi rose to global fame with the Marvel Cinematic Universe film Thor: Ragnarok (in which he played an alien named Korg), which many critics noted carried a sophisticated commentary on colonisation under the comedy.
 Waititi went on to win an Academy Award, which he dedicated "to the indigenous kids of the world", for the screenplay of his anti-hate satire Jojo Rabbit, in which he played Adolf Hitler as imagined by a ten-year-old Hitler Youth member.
-His previous films include Boy and Hunt for the Wilderpeople, both of which feature young Māori protagonists.
+Waititi's previous films include Boy and Hunt for the Wilderpeople, both of which feature young Māori protagonists.

 Māori Television is a New Zealand TV station broadcasting programmes that tries to make a significant contribution to the revitalisation of te reo and tikanga Māori.
 Funded by the New Zealand Government, the station started broadcasting on 28 March 2004 from a base in Newmarket.

 Te Reo is the station's second channel, launched 28 March 2008.
-Te Reo is presented in 100% Māori language with no advertising or subtitles.
+Te Reo is presented entirely in Māori language, with no advertising or subtitles.
 It features special tribal programming with a particular focus on new programming for the fluent audience.